peruukki/SimpleCurrencyConverter/README.md

 SimpleCurrencyConverter
 =======================

-My first Android app, a simple currency converter between South Korean wons and euros.
-I made this for my wife for her trip to South Korea.
+Convert between South Korean wons and euros, as easily as possible.

+See the [GitHub page](http://peruukki.github.com/SimpleCurrencyConverter) for more details.